Stratford station: Stratford City

 In preparation for the Olympics and the Stratford City development, a new north-facing exit and ticket hall has been built.
 Both existing passenger subways have been extended north to connect with the ticket hall, and the abandoned subway at the eastern end of the station, which formed part of the old station complex, has been reopened and refurbished to allow interchange between platforms 3–12 and the new high-level platforms 1 & 2.
 A new pedestrian bridge has also been built to connect Stratford shopping centre with the Stratford City development.
 This also connects the mezzanine-level ticket hall with the northern one.
 The northern ticket hall and the footbridge opened along with Westfield Stratford City on 13 September 2011.

 Bus stations

 Stratford bus station is to the south of the station and Stratford City bus station is to the north.
 Both are served by bus services right across London and to the Queen Elizabeth Olympic Park.

 Future proposals

-Stansted Express may call at Stratford in the future via the West Anglia Main Line, reconnecting the two to each other.

-The Hall Farm Curve link could be reinstated allowing a Liverpool Street to Chingford service via Stratford.
-Designs for new services have been suggested to reduce journey times between Chingford and Stratford to 20 minutes, and high-frequency journeys between Walthamstow Central and Stratford to 12 minutes from the current duration of about 35 minutes.

-Rebuild of station

 In the 2020s, plans to rebuild the station are being considered.
 "Passenger movements" (Note: Refers to the number of people who use the station, including those who only change train or Tube lines.) have grown by 90 million in 13 years, and this is predicted to rise by 60% by 2041, leading to overcrowding.
 Three different plans have been outlined, ranging from "modest changes to a major redevelopment of the station".
 Redevelopment would also include transit-oriented development including new homes and offices.